Picture of the week (No.19): The beaches of Isla Mujeres (Cancun), Mexico.

 About 19 km off Playa del Carmen lies Cozumel, a 48 km long island which welcomes not only numerous day trips from the Riviera Maya, but also, in season, many international cruise ships.

 In the north-west of Cancun, in the Gulf of Mexico, the island of Holbox is a quiet holiday destination that is quite different from those of the Caribbean Sea which are much more directed towards mass tourism.
 Holbox Island is 42 km long (including 34 km of beaches on the north coast) and only 1.5 km wide.
 In the island, cars are scarce and people go around on foot or in buggy, golf cart or moped.

-The author of the picture: the above picture belongs to Willgoto.
+The author of the photos.
+All above pictures belong to Willgoto.

 Picture of the week 1: Bee hummingbird, the smallest bird in the world.
 It is endemic to Cuba.